 This module runs in Term 1, with a final coursework deadline towards the end of Term 2.

 Restrictions: Available only to third-year undergraduate students in Mathematics and Statistics, MORSE and Data Science.
-Participation is strictly limited to 50 students: Pre-registration is essential and will open at 12 noon on 15th May 2019 for the 2019/20 academic year.
+Participation is strictly limited to 50 students: Preregistration is essential; please see the pregistration pages for details of the current status of preregistration and allocations.

 Due to the groupwork component of the module, de-registrations are not permitted after Week 3 of Term 1.